-Payroll Issue: When There's 27 Pay Periods In a Year
+Payroll Issue: When There Are 27 Pay Periods in a Year

 For Employees Paid Bi-Weekly

 Option 1: Divide the total salary among the 27 pay periods rather than 26.
-This will result in smaller amounts in each paycheck. if you want to do this, be sure to inform your employees, so when they complain, it won't be for that reason.
+It will result in smaller amounts in each paycheck.
+If you want to do this, be sure to inform your employees, so when they complain, it won't be for that reason.

 Option 2: Pay the same amount in each pay period as you did in the previous.
-This will result in an effective increase in pay for these employees.
-If you do this, inform employees, so you can take credit for the increase.
-Also inform the employees that their pay the following year (the year after the "leap year") will be reduced, because they will only be paid over 26 pay periods.
+It will result in an effective increase in pay for these employees.
+If you do this, inform employees so that you can take credit for the increase.
+Also, inform the employees that their pay the following year (the year after the "leap year") will be reduced because they will only be paid over 26 pay periods.
 Paying extra in one year may also affect the Social Security maximum and the additional Medicare tax withholding for some higher earning employees.

 In any of these circumstances, you will need to inform employees what you are doing, both before the end of the year and when you distribute W-2 forms to employees for income tax reporting purposes.

-Tax Year for W-2s.
 Having a pay period extend over the end of a year brings up the issue of which year's taxes the payment is in.
-The general rule is that the tax should be on the W-2 for the year when the paycheck is issued and the employee has use of it.
+The general rule is that the tax should be on the W-2 for the year when the paycheck is issued, and the employee has use of it.